Pole Hill Pond Preserve

 See All

-This may seem like a long ways from the south end of the Champlain Valley, but it’s that good of a hike that’s it’s worth the extra drive time to reach it.
-We have to stress that the trailhead is difficult to find so follow the directions closely and print out the brochure to have in hand.
+South of the Champlain Valley, Pole Hill Pond Preserve has great loop hikes that are worth the drive.
+Be aware, the trailhead is difficult to find, so follow the directions closely and print out the brochure to have in hand.
 The preserve is maintained by the Lake George Land Conservancy (LGLC) and the NYSDEC, and is made up of two loops with excellent payoffs.

 How to get there